Bell to increase data overage rates by $3, long-distance rates by $0.10

-Bell is reportedly increasing data overage rates and long-distance calling rates for its mobile wireless services starting November 2021.
+Bell is increasing data overage rates and long-distance calling rates for its mobile wireless services starting November 2021.

 According to a screenshot posted on Twitter by TekSavvy vice-president of insight and engagement — and Bell competitor, it should be noted — Peter Nowak, data overage rates for some Bell Mobility customers are jumping by $3, from $10 per 100MB (for up to 800MB) to $13 per 100MB .